-The consolidated financial statements of the Company and subsidiaries (hereinafter referred to as "the Group") for the years ended 31 December 2023 and 2022 were authorized for issue by the Board of Directors on 11 March 2024.
+The financial statements of the Company for the years ended 31 December 2023 and 2022 were authorized for issue by the Board of Directors on 11 March 2024.

 III.
 NEWLY ISSUED OR REVISED STANDARDS AND INTERPRETATIONS

 1. Changes in accounting policies resulting from applying for the first time certain standards and amendments